noelc10/appetiser-dateevent/README.md

-# Noel Calonia's Coding Challenge for Appetiser Pte.
-Ltd. Application for Web Developer
+# Date Event

-This is my coding challenge project for applying for web developer in Appetiser Pte.
-Ltd.
+## Setup

-In order to run my project, please follow the steps below:
+In order to run the project, please follow the steps below:

 `npm install`
 `composer install`